-Incentives and benefits from harvesting 21.
+Incentives and benefits from harvesting

+moonavoo ana penento nom narcoang 21.
 Utilization compared to other Beneficial 1 threats: What is the effect of the Neutral 2 harvest when taken together with the Harmful 3 major threat that has been identified Highly negative 4 for this species?
 Uncertain 5

 Tappers reported that harvesting has a beneficial effect on aloe as it promotes new growth.
 Industry stakeholders suggest that A. ferox plants are increasingly recognized as an economically valuable wild resource, and landowners are therefore making concerted efforts to conserve the species.
-It should be noted though that this information is largely anecdotal.
-It is also important to note that illegal harvesting in communal lands, especially by untrained tappers who harvest large amounts of leaves, remains a real threat to the species.
+This information is however largely anecdotal, and it is also important to note that illegal harvesting in communal lands, especially by untrained tappers who harvest large amounts of leaves, remains a real threat to the species.
+Quantitative data are needed to validate the anecdotal information provided by industry stakeholders, especially since a study by Greengrass in 2004 indicated a negative impact on A. ferox growth and reproductive output following harvesting.

-22. Incentives for species High 1

-conservation: At the national level, Medium 2

-how much conservation benefit to this Low 3

-species accrues from harvesting?
-None 4

-Uncertain 5

-Aloe ferox is favored for its therapeutic uses, both locally and internationally (Newton and Vaughan, 1996; Grace et al., 2008; DAFF, 2015).
+22. Incentives for species High 1 conservation: At the national level, Medium 2 how much conservation benefit to this Low 3 species accrues from harvesting?
+None 4 Uncertain 5 Aloe ferox is favored for its therapeutic uses, both locally and internationally (Newton and Vaughan, 1996; Grace et al., 2008; DAFF, 2015).
 Owing to the high commercial value of the species and its derivatives, the industry is taking measures to implement sustainable harvesting practices that contribute to the conservation of the species.
-Tappers in the Western Cape implement correct tapping and harvesting practices that have been shared within families over many generations, and which ensure the selection of appropriate plants at each harvest.
+The major ity of the A. ferox industry operates out of the Western Cape, and tappers in this province implement correct tapping and harvesting practices that have been shared within families over many generations, and which ensure the selection of appropriate plants at each harvest.
+Recent and ongoing developments of the finished product sector, continues to promote the complete use of harvested leaf materials which has also added to the conservation value of the resource base.